laskaux/laskaux.github.io/_posts/2020-04-18-revolution-republic.md

 At the Cordeliers Club, Marat cries out again for "purging the world of liberty":

 > What struck his contemporaries most, and what stands out in all his writings and his speeches, is his eternal call to massacre.
 On the day of the fall of the Bastille, he asked for give hundred heads.
 A year later, he demanded five or six hundred more, not for vengeance, but for national security.
 As time went on, he showed more avidity.
-In August, 1791, he wanted eight hundred gibbetsl towards the end of 1791, he insisted upon five thousand, six thousand, twenty thousand, "And," said he, "let us not hesitate for an instant."
+In August, 1791, he wanted eight hundred gibbets towards the end of 1791, he insisted upon five thousand, six thousand, twenty thousand, "And," said he, "let us not hesitate for an instant."
 With the new year, his demands grew: he asked for seventy thousand!
 His bloodthirtiness grew with the misfortunes of the nation.
 > <p align="right">—Henri Béraud, <em>Twelve portraits of the French Revolution</em> (1928)

-A demonstration in the spirit of that at the Champ de Mars are led by **Antoine-Joseph Santerre** (Marc de Jonge) and Victor Amédée de La Fage, marquis de Saint-Huruge.
+A demonstration in the spirit of that at the Champ-de-Mars are led by **Antoine-Joseph Santerre** (Marc de Jonge) and Victor Amédée de La Fage, marquis de Saint-Huruge.
 In the film, Louis Legendre is portrayed as another leader.

 >Accordingly, on the morning of 20 June between 10,000 and 20,000 armed demonstrators converged on the Tuileries from the east in menacing silence.
 The palace guards made no attempt to stop them as they dragged cannon up the grand staircase and made for the king’s apartments.
 Now they began to shout slogans, proclaiming that they were ‘sans culottes’, ordinary patriots without fine clothes, come to intimidate tyrants.
 They found the king alone, and for two hours filed past him uttering threats and demanding the ministers’ reinstatement.
 But now for the first time Louis XVI showed the unexpected courage which dignified the last months of his dismal life and reign.
 He refused to be intimidated.
 He proclaimed his loyalty to the constitution.
 He even borrowed one of the fashionable new caps of liberty and wearing it drank to the health of the nation.
 In the end Pétion arrived from the Hôtel de Ville and persuaded the demonstrators to go home, empty-handed.  &nbsp;[WD]